A Long Petal of the Sea

 A Long Petal of the Sea (Largo pétalo de mar) is a 2019 novel by Chilean author Isabel Allende.
 Originally published in Spain by Plaza & Janés, it was first published in the United States by Vintage Espanol.
 The novel was issued in 2019 in Spanish as Largo pétalo de mar, and was translated into English by Nick Caistor and Amanda Hopkinson.
-Based on a real story, it is set partly during the Spanish Civil War and partly in Chile where the protagonists again witness the fight between freedom and repression.
+Told through fictional characters in the context of real historical events, the story takes place partly during the Spanish Civil War and partly in Chile where the protagonists again witness the fight between freedom and repression.
 A Long Petal of the Sea became the most popular book in Spain between April 2019 and April 2020.

 Plot

-The story opens during the Spanish Civil War in Barcelona where the protagonist, Victor Dalmau, has left his medical studies to help the Republicans against the Fascist forces of General Franco.
-His brother, Guillem, is also a Republican soldier, but he dies in the Battle of Ebro.
-Victor has to seek the help of his Basque friend, Aitor Ibarra, to send his mother and Guillem's wife, Roser, to France, as the victory of Franco's forces is becoming more and more certain.
-After many trials, he reunites with Roser in France, and they hear that Winnipeg, a ship chartered by the poet Pablo Neruda, is going to take a certain number of Spanish refugees to Chile.
+During the Spanish Civil War in Barcelona, Victor Dalmau has left his medical studies to help the Republicans against the Fascist forces of General Franco.
+During the Battle of Teruel his leg gets wounded.
+Victor's brother, Guillem, is also a Republican soldier, but he dies in the Battle of the Ebro.

+Victor seeks the help of his Basque friend, Aitor Ibarra, to send his mother Carme and Guillem's wife, Roser, to France during La Retirada, as the victory of Franco's forces is becoming more and more certain.
+Carme, believing she will burden her family's future prospects in France, disappears before leaving Spain.
+Roser is pregnant with Guillem's child, and after finding asylum in France, gives birth to a boy named Marcel, after Guillem and Victor's father.

+After many trials, Victor reunites with Roser in France and reveals that Guillem has died.
+They hear that Winnipeg, a ship chartered by the poet Pablo Neruda, is going to take a certain number of Spanish refugees to Chile.
 Desperate to grab the chance, Victor and Roser get married reluctantly to qualify for the journey.

-They embark on this journey, but migration to the new country is not the end of their problem, and there again they are forced to witness the fight between freedom and repression, which seems to be a neverending war.
+They embark on this journey, but migration to the new country is not the end of their problem.

+In 1939 businessman Isidro and his wife Laura Del Solar travel from Chile to Liverpool on the MV Reina del Pacifico.
+Back in Chile their daughter Ofelia, who is engaged to Matías Eyzaguirre, starts an affair with Victor.
+She gives birth to a baby, but they tell her it was stillborn.

+In 1966 Salvador Allende is elected president, but his government is overthrown during the 1973 Chilean coup d'état.
+The people who emigrated from Spain to Chile get the feeling that they are in a neverending war.